 Directed by Don Leaver, it’s a satisfying little chamber piece shot almost entirely on claustrophobic studio sets – the doctor’s surgery, the cop shop, backstage at the circus – with some usefully choreographed fight action to spice things up.
 Again, there’s the clear attention to blocking and tight framing – this is a well rehearsed episode making the most of those unwieldy studio cameras – and again no one cares too much if a line is fluffed.
 It all feels very live.

 No sign of John Steed.
 He’s not in the episode at all.
 But Ingrid Hafner as Carol (Keel’s new receptionist, after the death of Peggy in the first episode) has a surprising amount to do for a female character in the early 1960s.
 She’s not only brave but also resourceful, coming up with a useful bit of cunning trickery to outwit the Soviet thugs as they try to put their dastardly plan into action.
 She’s not yet a karate-chopping dynamo but is clearly a Cathy Gale/Emma Peel/Tara King in utero.

 But.
 What is also clear from this episode is that this show’s entire premise will not do.
 Ordinary doctors do not get involved in international espionage, even if completely by accident.
 Nor do they get taken into the confidence of hard-pressed cops trying to work out who or what killed an unfortunate young woman.
-Class deference can explain some of it – working class cop deferring to nicely spoken gent etc etc – but in the long run, something is going to have to give.
+Class deference can explain some of it – working class cop doffing the cap to nicely spoken gent etc etc – but in the long run, something is going to have to give.

 Of course it turned out it was going to be the excellent Hendry – who went off to a film career and a lifelong battle with the bottle, leaving urbane Patrick Macnee to rule the roost after the series was given a conceptual makeover.
 But that’s another story.